To make an appointment, please call (212) 305-6001.

 Founded thirty-five years ago, the clinic now offers over one hundred support groups for adults aged 18 and over who are suffering from depression, mood swings, anxiety/panic attacks, eating disorders, substance abuse, and bipolar and other psychological disorders.
-There is no waiting list for our program, and thanks to our streamlined evaluation process, patients are usually accepted within two days.
+There is no waiting list for our program, and thanks to our streamlined process, patients can usually be seen within one week.

 Our therapists draw upon a wide range of proven techniques and approaches, including cognitive-behavioral therapy (CBT), dialectical behavioral therapy (DBT), motivational interviewing (MI), psychodynamic therapy, interpersonal, life skills enhancement, psycho-education, and mindfulness.

 Our program provides general therapy, addresses symptoms and self-defeating habits, and teaches practical life skills.
 We also offer special groups for parents, siblings, and spouses.
 We work with entire families in this group setting as well as with individual families.

 In addition, we collaborate with Columbia’s Lieber Recovery and Rehabilitation Clinic to help our patients with executive function issues, including memory, concentration, and problem-solving.